HazyResearch/hgcn/README.md

 ## Coming soon

- * Hyperboloid implementation of HypGCN
+ * Hyperboloid implementation of HGCN
- * Hyperbolic Attention in HypGCN with local hyperbolic average
+ * Hyperbolic Attention in HGCN with local hyperbolic average
  * More efficient negative sampling implementation for link prediction

 ## Some of the code was forked from the following repositories